DanEscher98/Functional-Fundamentals/CategoryLambda/Functors.md

 author: Daniel Sanchez
 ---

-## Functors and Application
+## Functors

-**Functors**: Uniform action over a parametrized type, generalizing the map function on lists.
+Uniform action over a parametrized type, generalizing the map function on lists.
 A functor transforms one category into another category.
 Functors arise every time we write compatibility layers and adapters between different pieces of software.
 In Haskell, the Functor class only encompass